fnalways/terminus-docs/docs/manual/tasks/collaborate.md

-# Collaborate in Terminus
+# Collaborate in Olares
-Terminus helps teams work together efficiently while maintaining data privacy.
+Olares helps teams work together efficiently while maintaining data privacy.
 Set up your collaborative workspace with some essential features.

 ## Access and share files in Files